 Wander through the cobbled streets of Monaco-Ville and take a tour of Prince’s palace and state apartments.

 Visit the Princess Grace Rose Garden to see over 150 varieties of roses.

 Head to the Jardin Exotique, renowned for its cactus collection and splendid views of the principality.

 Browse the bric-a-brac at the small and quirky Les Puce des Fontvieille flea market, open all on Saturday on the Quai Jean-Charles Rey.

 Because of its many tiers, Monaco can be a confusing place to navigate, so it’s worth picking up a free map from the tourist office, located in the train station.

 The most idyllic months to visit are May and June, when it’s very warm but not uncomfortable.
 July and August are the hottest and busiest months.
 October and November are the wettest months.
 December and January are the coldest, although not unpleasant at an average of 12°C.

 The world-renowned Formula 1 Grand Prix is held in May.
 Unless you’re an avid motor fan, avoid visiting at this time as every space in sight of the circuit, which runs round the port and casino, is inaccessible without a ticket.
 An arts festival is held every April, which sees performances by famous classical and contemporary dance troupes from all over the world.

-There are no international airports in Monaco but there are plenty of helicopter pads.
+There are no international airports in Monaco but there are plenty of helicopter pads!
 The nearest airport is 22km away in Nice (NCE) and runs regular buses to Monaco.

-Getting around and accomodation in Monaco
+Getting around and accommodation in Monaco